Thomas Land (Fuji-Q Highland)

-Thomas Land (トーマスランド) is the world's first theme park based on Thomas & Friends.
-The park opened in 1998 and is located at Fuji-Q Highland, an amusement park in Fujiyoshida, Yamanashi, Japan.
+Thomas Land (トーマスランド) is a themed children's amusement section based on Thomas & Friends in Fuji-Q Highland, an amusement park in Fujiyoshida, Yamanashi, Japan.
+The section opened in 1998.

 Attractions include Thomas' Treasure Hunt (a story-driven narrated indoor rail ride), Thomas & Percy's Fun Ride (an outdoor rail ride), Go!
 Go!
 Bulstrode! (a water raft rail ride), Mischievous Cranky (a rotating aerial ride), Nia and Animal Coaster (a roller coaster for small children), 3D Maze - Thomas Circus (a Thomas-themed hedge maze), and monuments to Thomas and Percy for photo opportunities.

 Thomas Land is different from the smaller Thomas Town attractions in Japan, one in Shinmisato, and the other in Kurashiki.